yomboprime/Rodon2018/doc/2_MicrocontrollerBoard.md

 A voltage divider is used to convert a voltage to a lower one and is formed by two resistors, say Ra and Rb.
 These two resistors are connected in series.
 Ra is connected in one end to the higher voltage, the point between Ra and Rb is connected to the lower voltage output, and the other Rb end is connected to ground.
 Then, `Vlow = Vhigh * Rb / ( Ra + Rb)`.

-#### UART and SPI voltage dividers
+#### UART voltage dividers

-To allow the conversion of 5V to 3V3 on the communication pins that are outputs connected to the [CPUBoard](3_CPUBoard.md), consult the values for each resistor pair:
+To allow the conversion of 5V to 3V3 on the communication pins that are outputs (TX) connected to the [CPUBoard](3_CPUBoard.md), consult the values for each resistor pair:

 Output pin|Ra|Rb
 ----------|--|--